How to Begin a Career in IT

 Careers in IT

-The term IT covers a wide range of careers, from the highly technical to the more business focused.
+The term IT covers a wide range of careers, from the highly technical to the more business-focused.
 Are you a genius at maths with an excellent eye for detail?
 Then you’re likely to make an excellent computer programmer.
-If you’re better with people than with numbers, you’d probably be more suited to a role within sales or project management.
+If you’re better with people than with numbers, you’d probably be more suited to a role in sales or project management.

 Technical Careers in IT